bunchc/blog/_posts/2020-10-12-Visually-Identify-Raspberry-Pi-In-A-Cluster.md

 categories: "led, iot, rpi, raspberry pi, cluster, k8s"
 ---

 # Visually Identify Raspberry Pi

+Raspberry Pi are great!
+Low power, do not use much space, and so on.

-I run a small Kubernetes cluster on about nine Raspberry Pi nodes, and while they take up much less space, finding a specific fail(ed|ing) node can be just as challenging as finding a random server in a datacenter.
+However, I run a cluster of about nine nodes, which makes finding a specific node almost as challenging as finding a random server in a datacenter.

 Good news is, you can make one of the onboard LEDs flash to give you an idea of which node it is.